ishivamsharma/eye_disease_detection/README.md

 ## About the dataset

 The dataset below consists of Normal, Diabetic Retinopathy, Cataract and Glaucoma retinal images where each class have approximately 1000 images.
-These images are collected from various sorces like IDRiD, Oculur recognition, HRF etc. https://www.kaggle.com/datasets/gunavenkatdoddi/eye-diseases-classification
+These images are collected from various sorces like IDRiD, Oculur recognition, HRF etc.: https://www.kaggle.com/datasets/gunavenkatdoddi/eye-diseases-classification

 Use the dataset below for your eye A-I predictive algorithms for predicting eye diseases.
-This data contains five types of diseases which is Bulging eyes, Cataracts, Crossed eyes, Glaucoma and Uveitis https://www.kaggle.com/datasets/kondwani/eye-disease-dataset
+This data contains five types of diseases which is Bulging eyes, Cataracts, Crossed eyes, Glaucoma and Uveitis: https://www.kaggle.com/datasets/kondwani/eye-disease-dataset

 Ocular Disease Intelligent Recognition (ODIR) is a structured ophthalmic database of 5,000 patients with age, color fundus photographs from left and right eyes and doctors' diagnostic keywords from doctors.
 The dataset below is meant to represent "real-life’" set of patient information collected by Shanggong Medical Technology Co., Ltd. from different hospitals/medical centers in China.
-In these institutions, fundus images are captured by various cameras in the market, such as Canon, Zeiss and Kowa, resulting into varied image resolutions. https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k
+In these institutions, fundus images are captured by various cameras in the market, such as Canon, Zeiss and Kowa, resulting into varied image resolutions: https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------